FociSolutions/Orbital-Docs/_pages/docs/architecture/designer.md

 Note: when using this feature from the designer, click "Allow this site to download multiple files" warning (or a similar warning) as this is required to download multiple mockdefinitions simultaneously.

+### Deleting from Server

+Mockdefinitions stored in the server can be organized through the designer.
+A single or multiple mockdefinitions can be deleted from the server through this feature.
+If you have the same mockdefinitions in your client, this feature won't delete them from the designer.

 ### Components

 **Designer:** allows creating mockdefinitions using a _web-based_ UI.
 These can be exported or imported from the server.